 12-14 September 2024

-The 18th Biannual Conference of EACES will be hosted by University of Belgrade – Faculty of Economics and Business.
+The 18th Biennial Conference of EACES will be hosted by University of Belgrade – Faculty of Economics and Business.
 To guide prospective authors and participants, the main conference theme is:

 Tides of change: